 The minimum requirements for consideration for admission to the Ph.D. program in history include:

-Master’s Degree and Grade Point Average: Applicants must have completed an M.A. in History or arelated field (as determined by the admissions committee) with a G.P.A. in graduate level coursework of at least 3.50 as demonstrated by official transcripts.
+Graduate Coursework and Grade Point Average: Applicants must have completed at least 18 hours of graduate credit before entering the PhD program and should have earned at least a 3.50 in their history courses as demonstrated by official transcripts.

-GRE: Applicants will have a preferred minimum score of at least 600 Verbal and 500 Quantitative.
-Only current scores (within the last 5 years) will be accepted.
+GRE Scores of at least 160 (85th percentile) Verbal, 144 (18th percentile) Quantitative, and 4.5 (80th percentile) in writing.
+Only current scores within the last 5 years will be accepted.

-Letters of Recommendation: Three Letters of Recommendation on behalf of the applicant are required.
+Letters of Recommendation: Applicant must solicit three letters of recommendation on his/her behalf.
 These letters should come from academic sources familiar with the quality of the applicant’s scholarly work and indicate his/her doctoral program potential.
-We accept only signed, hard copies, on official letterhead.
-No electronic letters of recommendation will be accepted.
+The online application must be completed before the system will send requests to submit to recommenders.

-Statement of Purpose: A statement is required that delineates historical and intellectual areas of interest, proposed fields of study, educational and professional goals, faculty the applicant is potentially interested in working with, and why the applicant sees him/herself as a good fit with our program.
+Statement of Purpose: The applicant must submit a statement that indicates his/her historical and intellectual areas of interest, outline proposed fields of study, educational and professional goals, names the faculty with whom the applicant is potentially interested in working, and explains why the applicant sees him/herself as a good fit with our program.

-Sample of Writing: A sample of written work which indicates the applicant’s ability to conduct primary source based research and to write effectively must be submitted.
-The sample may include a publication, seminar paper, or a thesis chapter
+Sample of Writing: Applicants must submit a sample of written work that indicates the applicant’s ability to conduct primary source based research and to write effectively.
+The sample may include a publication, seminar paper, or a thesis chapter but ought not be longer than 30 pages.

 Language: Applicants will provide evidence of proficiency in the foreign language(s) of their primary field of study.

-Further Information: may be requested by the Department as necessary, possibly including a finalist interview.

-The Letters of Recommendation, Statement of Purpose, and Writing Sample should be sent directly to:

-Graduate Program Director

-Department of History

-University of South Florida

-4202 E. Fowler Ave., SOC 107

-Tampa, FL 33620-8100

-Electronic submissions of application materials (including letters of recommendation) will not be accepted.
+Students Advancing directly into the Doctoral Program from the Master’s Degree Program

+After completing a minimum of 18 graduate hours, an admitted MA student may apply for the doctoral program with the consent of his/her major professor (must be the major professor and not simply the initial advisor).
+The standard University application process and fees apply.
+When the student applies to the Ph.D. program, the application is then reviewed by the Graduate Committee via the established application process, and recommendations are made regarding admission to the program and funding.

 DEGREE PROGRAM REQUIREMENTS

-Total Minimum Hours: 58
+Total Minimum Hours: 72 post-baccalaureate (42 hours post-masters)

+Core Requirements – 6 hours

+Major and Minor Fields – 15 hours

+Capstone – 3 hours

+Dissertation – 18 hours

 Plan of Study

-In addition to the general requirements of the University as explained in the USF Graduate Catalog, a candidate is required to complete a total of 58 credit hours in the following distribution:
+In addition to the general requirements of the University as explained in the USF Graduate Catalog, a candidate is required to complete a total of 72 post-baccalaureate credit hours.
+The following distribution assumes that the applicant has already earned an MA or completed 30 credit hours of post-baccalaureate coursework.
+Adjustments will be made for MA students who have not yet finished their degrees:

 Core Requirements

 HIS 7937 Interdisciplinary Ph.D.
 Pro-Seminar 3 hours

-This course is as an Introduction to the interdisciplinary nature of this unique Ph.D. program, and will offer new students to the History program the opportunity to engage with their colleagues in Political Science and Sociology.
-This Pro-Seminar is organized around one common theme and focuses on the methodologies and theories of these related disciplines so that students gain a working knowledge of the complementary aspects of these fields
+This course is as an Introduction to the interdisciplinary nature of this unique Ph.D. program, and will offer new students to the History program the opportunity to engage with their colleagues in Government and International Affairs and Sociology.
+This Pro-Seminar is organized around one common theme and focuses on the methodologies and theories of these related disciplines to educate students as to the complementary aspects of these fields.

-HIS 6112 Analysis of Historical Knowledge 4 hours
+HIS 6112 Analysis of Historical Knowledge 3 hours

-Analysis of Historical Knowledge examines both the theories behind and the practical effects of varieties of methodological approaches to historical research.
-Students who have taken this course as part of a USF History M.A. will not be required to repeat it.
+Analysis of Historical Knowledge examines both the theories behind and the practical

-HIS 7289 Seminar in Comparative Studies 4 hours

-Seminar in Comparative Studies introduces doctoral candidates to the breadth of historical scholarship on social concepts such as globalization, imperialism, identity, urbanization, etc. These seminars will guide students through historical scholarship on various times and places, all organized and united around the same central concept, to demonstrate the different perspectives achieved by comparative study.
+methodological approaches in historical research.
+If a student has satisfactorily completed HIS 6112 Analysis of Historical Knowledge before admission into the PhD program, it will be waived.
+If the student has taken a similar course elsewhere, this requirement may be waived subject to the approval of the Graduate Director.